 - Notable MassLandlords members have already shifted their portfolios out of Massachusetts just because of current laws, nevermind rent control.

-Flaw 3: Rent Control Tends to Increase Rent Levels
+Flaw 3: Surprisingly, Rent Control Tends to Increase Rent Levels

 Basic supply and demand requires that as supply decreases, prices will increase for a given demand.
 Take any neighborhood, remove some of the units from the market, and the remaining units will command a higher rent.